tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

-Assumming you have successfully built and run the unit test. let's get into the  code structure details of this sample actor.
+Assumming you have successfully built and run the unit test, let's get into the code structure details of this sample *t-rust/docs/_gitbook-dev-docs/z_glossary/actor*.

 ### Folder structure overview